’13 Reasons Why’: Here’s Why Dylan Minnette’s Clay Jensen Won’t Be Axed From Season 3

 “For me, we told Hannah’s story so fully in Season 1,” Langford told Entertainment Weekly in May.
 “Then being able to officially say goodbye to her—it definitely felt like time.
 For me, letting Hannah go was in Season 1; Season 2 was for Clay to let her go.”

-Of course, Netflix would have probably announced the departure of a major star like Dylan Minnette, just as they did for Langford, when the new season was announced.
+Of course, Netflix would have probably announced the departure of a major star like Dylan Minnette, just as they did for Langford when the new season was announced.
 Still, 13 Reasons Why fans may have also been a bit confused over the weekend when Minnette was missing from cast photos taken on the red carpet for the 2018 MTV TV & Movie Awards.
 According to Seventeen, the supersized cast of the Netflix hit posed for pics on the red carpet ahead of the annual awards show, but Dylan Minnette was nowhere in sight.
 Dylan later turned up on the red carpet wearing jeans and a T-shirt, then posted to Twitter to apologize for being late for the cast photos.

 13 Reasons Why 3 will premiere on Netflix in 2019.